A moist bourbon-glazed salmon fillet marinated in a complex glaze of bourbon, soy, honey and ginger and broiled to perfection.

 - 2 tablespoons chopped fresh parsley for garnish

-- Combine the sugar, bourbon, soy sauce, honey, lime juice, ginger, salt, pepper and garlic in a shallow dish large enough to hold the salmon.
+- Combine the sugar, water, bourbon, soy sauce, honey, lime juice, ginger, salt, pepper and garlic in a shallow dish large enough to hold the salmon.
 Add the salmon fillet, turning in the marinade to coat completely, cover the dish with plastic wrap and place in the refrigerator for 30 minutes.